SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 ~~~

 We have specified the Apache Kafka bootstrap server details in this line : `"bootstrap.servers": "apache-kafka:9092",` apache-kafka is the name of the kafka workload running in openshift and 9092 is the port number.

+Since we don't have an Apache Kafka Service running locally, we cannot test this locally.
+If you want to test this in your local kafka environment, you can replace `apache-kafka` in the `config-default.json` with `localhost`.

 **4.Deploy to OpenShift**

 Build and deploy the project using the following command, which will use the maven plugin to deploy: